AlexsLemonade/scpca-nf/external-instructions.md

 ### Libraries with additional feature data (ADT or cellhash)

 Libraries processed using multiple modalities, such as those that include runs with ADT or cellhash tags, will require a file containing the barcode IDs and sequences.
-The file location should be specified in the `feature_barcode_file` for each library as listed in the [metadata file](#prepare-the-metadata-file); multiple libraries can and should use the same `feature_barcode_file` if the same feature barcode sequences are expected.
+The file location should be specified in the `feature_barcode_file` for each library as listed in the [run metadata file](#prepare-the-run-metadata-file); multiple libraries can and should use the same `feature_barcode_file` if the same feature barcode sequences are expected.

 The `feature_barcode_file` itself is a tab separated file with one line per barcode and no header.
 The first column will contain the barcode or antibody ID and the second column the barcode nucleotide sequence.